thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 AUTHOR INSTRUCTIONS: Where does your documentation live?
 Link to meeting minutes, draft docs, etc from github, google docs, or wherever here.
 Test the links to make sure they're readable for anyone who clicks.
 Use as many (or few) bullet points as you like.

 - `New York City Open Records Beta Site <https://a860-openrecords.nyc.gov/>`_
-- 'Port of Seattle Police Open Data Record Site <http://www.portofseattlepolice.nextrequest.com/>`_
+- `Port of Seattle Police Open Data Record Site <http://www.portofseattlepolice.nextrequest.com/>`_

 .. raw:: html